 If only CampingWorld would address my concerns and pay attention to what customer service is to the customers.

-Review about: Camping World Cleaning Service.
+Product or Service Mentioned: Camping World Cleaning Service.

 Monetary Loss: $2000.